Marg Herder

 Story

-I grew up very active in a Protestant church.
+I grew up very active in a Presbyterian church.
 I was groomed to be a church musician.
 This was the matriachal tradition in my family.
 When I was young, the church was the only place I felt I belonged.

-I became aware of my Lesbianism in my teens.
-At the time (the late seventies), Lesbians were viewed as little better than pedophiles.
-As a matter of fact, the first thing the church did after finding out I was gay was forbid me to work with the children, something I had been doing all my life.
+I became aware of my lesbianism in my teens.
+At the time (the late seventies), lesbians were viewed as little better than pedophiles.
+As a matter of fact, the first thing the church did after I told a minister there that I was gay was forbid me to work with the children, something I had been doing all my life.
+More about this is available in the 3rd margaret area of this website.
+In the end, it was easier for me to walk away from the church, from all I thought I would be, than it was to walk away from the truth of my gender identity and sexual orientation.

 And life went on.

-The societal view of Lesbianism led me to internalize a lot of self-loathing and despair.
-I put a lot of effort into trying escape these feelings, using drugs and alcohol, working a lot, generally doing my best to just skim the surface of life.
+Basically, for the next 15 years, I did what I could to keep myself from feeling.
+The societal view of lesbianism led me to internalize a lot of self-loathing and despair.
+I put a lot of effort into trying escape these feelings, using drugs and alcohol, working a lot, generally doing my best, but really just skimming the surface of life.

 I treasure my life with my partner, Lisa DeWeese.
 I am content when we are home together.